The emotional forecast and our current situation.

 In Times Like These

 It’s more important than ever to empathize with those who work with children.

 So, I’m sure that, at some point in the near future, we will sit down and assess the impact that all of this has had on donations and donor engagement and employee satisfaction and commitment, right now, it is simply about the kids.
 We are working to create the best emotional climate for them possible here at The Ranches.
 We have no plans to send kids home or lay anyone off or isolate ourselves unnecessarily, but we do plan on playing a few board games, getting a little outdoor exercise, telling a few stories, caring for the horses and other animals and creating a climate of calm and peace while believing that everything will indeed be alright.

-Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
-And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus Philippians 4:6-7 (ESV)
+Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving.
+And the peace of God will guard your hearts and your minds in Christ Jesus Philippians 4:6-7 (ESV)